Jan 23, 2021

 Major Requirements: 33 hours

 Two anthropology courses at the 400-level (6 hrs), at least one of which must be in cultural anthropology and one of which must be designated as Writing Intensive (GEWI).

-Majors must register as soon as possible with an anthropology Faculty Mentor, who will administer their Exit Interview before graduation.
+Students must register as soon as possible with an anthropology Faculty Mentor, who will administer their Exit Interview before graduation.

-The Anthropology Faculty Mentors (and their specialties)
+The Anthropology Faculty Mentors (and their specialties):

 This major requires a minor.
 Please see Programs for a list of available minors or contact your major advisor.